 However, if you see your dog staring intently at something, it’s more likely he just spotted some random bug such as a moth or a spider rather than witnessing a ghost!

-Fun Fact: On top of seeing better in dark conditions, dogs have also the ability to see ultraviolet light.
+Fun Fact: On top of seeing better in dark conditions, recent research has determined that dogs have also the ability to see ultraviolet light.
 According to a study published in the Proceedings of the Royal Society B, researchers found that the lens of dogs and other many mammals allowed some ultraviolet light through.
 This may have further helped dogs hunt at night since the ability to see ultraviolet increases visual sensitivity in low light conditions, therefore helping a dog discern a grey rodent running against a backdrop of a brown field at dusk.

 Can Dogs Detect Ghosts Then?